-LABEL DESCRIPTION Information Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
+LABEL DESCRIPTION Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
 Capacity This is the total available memory size (in megabytes) on the USB device.
 Used Space This is the memory size (in megabytes) already used on the USB device.
-Server Configuration Server Configuration File Sharing Services Click this switch to enable file sharing through the Zyxel Device.
-Share Directory Li Share Directory List This only appears when you have inserted a USB device.
+Server Configurat ion File Sharing Services Share Directory List This only appears when you have inserted a USB device.
 Add New Share Click this to set up a new share on the Zyxel Device.
-Active Select this to allow the share to be accessed.
-Status This field shows the status of the share $\widehat{\mathbb{Q}}$: The share is not activated. ?: The share is activated.
+Active e Select this to allow the share to be accessed.
+Status This field shows the status of the share $\mathbf{\mathbb{Y}}$: The share is not activated.
+Section 2 The share is activated.